wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 				  > Reliability is defined in terms of meeting requirements; by definition, a correct system is reliable.
 		-
 	- ### Lesson 2: Testing Principles: When (V Model)
-		- While the *V-Model* obviously has many drawback
+		- While the *V-Model* obviously has many drawbacks, we could pic -
--
 -
 -